sensu/sensu-docs-legacy/source/docs/0.20/clients.md

 subscriptions
 : description
-  : An array of client subscriptions that check requests will be sent to.
-The array cannot be empty and its items must each be a string.
+  : An array of client subscriptions, a list of roles/responsibilities that the machine has (e.g. webserver).
+These subscriptions determine which monitoring checks are executed by the client, as check requests are sent to subscriptions.
+The subscriptions array cannot be empty and its items must each be a string.
 : required
   : true
 : type